goreleaser/goreleaser/www/docs/install.md

 === "OSS"

-    Download the pre-compiled binaries from the [nightly release][nighly-releases] and copy them to the desired location.
+    Download the pre-compiled binaries from the [nightly release][nightly-releases] and copy them to the desired location.

 === "Pro"

-    Download the pre-compiled binaries from the [nightly release][nighly-pro-releases] and copy them to the desired location.
+    Download the pre-compiled binaries from the [nightly release][nightly-pro-releases] and copy them to the desired location.

 ### bash script